 I am an associate professor of sociology at the University of British Columbia.
 I earned my Ph.D. in sociology from Northwestern.
 Before arriving in Vancouver, I was a postdoctoral fellow at the Princeton Society of Fellows.

 I study the cultural, political, and spatial expressions of sexuality, and I have dedicated my career to bringing such matters to the forefront of sociology.
 Click here to read an interview with me in which discuss why I became a sociologist, memorable advice I have received over the years, and reflections on my new gayborhoods book.

 My publications consider LGBT social movement organizing (Annual Review of Sociology 2016), along with their political history of doing so in the nation’s capital (American Sociological Review 2011, award-winning lead article); how our cultural understandings of sexuality are changing in the so-called “post-gay” era (Social Problems 2011); the problem of measurement in social scientific studies of culture (Theory and Society 2009); how to measure urban sexual cultures (Theory and Society 2014); the relationship between infighting and insurrection (award-winning University of Chicago Press book 2008); and the alleged demise of iconic gay neighborhoods across the United States (Princeton University Press book 2014; IJURR 2015; EPA 2015; Contexts 2015).

 As you can see from this list, I study topics that range from measurement to mobilization and the metropolis.
 Despite this diversity, however, there are common questions that motivate my work: How can we characterize the social organization of sexuality?
-And how do these relational arrangements change over time, across political contexts, and in different urban and non-urban settings?
+And how do these arrangements change over time, across political contexts, and in urban and non-urban settings alike?
 I have used these broad questions to advance research programs in the study of culture (where I focus on how to measure meanings using qualitative approaches), social movements (where I think about the relationship between infighting and insurrection), and urban sociology (where I explore the spatial expressions of sexuality).